cebonet/TTunerCLI/README.md

 Just run `make`.

 ## Dependencies needed to build
-[PortAudio](http://www.portaudio.com) is a dependency and needs to be installed before build.
+[PortAudio](http://www.portaudio.com) is the only dependency needed and is provided in the lib folder.
+You may need to generate your own shared library if using another platform than Linux(64-bit).

 ## How to use
 Run the command `./TerminalTuner` to execute the generated binary file.
 A list of available input devices will show up, if unsure just hit enter and it will automatically use the default input device.